 Many publications are accompanied by editable student sheets so that teachers can adapt the approaches to their own context.

 SEP has a long-standing relationship with Mindsets (formerly Middlesex University Teaching Resources) in the development of low-cost equipment and practical resources to support SEP publications.

 Practical resources and publications from Mindsets

 Digital editions of SEP-produced Catalyst magazines are available in the Catalyst curated collection.
 This topical science magazine for students aged 14-19 years brings science to life with insights into cutting-edge research and practical applications.

 Learning Skills for Science (LSS)

-For enquires related to the Gatsby Science Enhancement Programme and Catalyst magazine please contact us.
+For enquiries related to the Gatsby Science Enhancement Programme and Catalyst magazine, please contact us.